Table of Contents

 Breast cancer, which frequently originates in the lining of milk ducts, can spread to other organs and is the most aggressive cancer disturbing the global women population.
 The condition is more communal in developed countries due to the longer life expectancy of the female population.

 Initially, women with breast cancer may develop a lump in the breast.
-Most breast lumps are harmless, but women need to have each node checked by a care provider.
+While most breast lumps are harmless, women need to have each lump checked by a care provider.
+For those undergoing treatment, breast cancer reconstruction surgeons play a crucial role in helping restore appearance and confidence post-surgery.

 Uterine and Ovarian Cancer